- Competitive Analysis

 - YouTube has over a billion users, almost one-third of all people on the internet (YouTube)

 - There are an estimated 400 hours of new videos uploaded to YouTube every minute (Youtube)

-- As of March 2015, creators filming in YouTube Spaces have produced over 10,000 videos which have generated over 1 billion views and 70+ million hours of watch time (Youtube)
+- As of March 2015, creators filming in YouTube Space locations have produced over 10,000 videos that have generated over 1 billion views and 70+ million hours of watch time (YouTube)

 - Among millennials, YouTube accounts for two-thirds of the premium online video watch across devices (ThinkWithGoogle)

 - Videos up to 2 minutes long get the most engagement (Wistia, 2016)

 - Nearly two-thirds of consumers prefer video under 60 seconds (Animoto)